Goshashosha/Numerical-Methods-Practice/README.md

 - norm_1, norm_inf, norm_euclid - calculate 3 kinds of norms of a matrix
 - condition_numbers - returns three condition numbers for each kind of norm

 `cond_num.py` is the main program, that accomplishes the task.
-It gets the condition numbers and plots the dependancy.
+It gets the condition numbers and plots the dependency.

-`results.csv` is the file with those particular condition numbers.
+`_results.csv` is the file with those particular condition numbers.

-`one_minute.png` is the actual plot of the time and size relation.
+`_minute.png` is the actual plot of the time and size relation.

+> the execution time of a program is limited by the number of minutes mentioned at the beginning
+> (the number could be float).

+`Plato.png` is a screenshot of a plato during one-minute test.